axellancieri/axellancieri.github.io/README.md

 Notes

+Make animation faster on page load and also make js function so it wont load

 If once everything is done the click on scrolls is not consistant.
 Might want to consider having like a transparent square on top of each scroll with the event listener on it.

 check myappsjs line 126 note once finished project